AidanRosen/Cse15l-lab-reports/labReportOne.md

 ## Trying some commands:

-- Now that you're logged in, it should look like this:
+- Now that you're logged in, it should look like this (yes, it will say last failed login):

 ![image](https://user-images.githubusercontent.com/43625295/211909592-bbaaec64-621c-46fd-b519-ea1a25589f7d.png)